What Is My Workers' Compensation Case Worth?

-- Were you hurt in a work-related auto accident?
+- Were you hurt in a work-related car accident?

-With this information, we can determine whether to pursue a personal injury claim against a party other than your employer or a coworker.
+With this information, we can determine whether you may be eligible for additional compensation on top of your workers’ compensation claim.
+In certain circumstances, we may decide to pursue a personal injury claim against a party other than your employer or a coworker.

 What are typical workers’ compensation benefits?

-Your employer's workers' comp insurance policy will pay for your medical bills with authorized treating physicians as well as rehabilitation costs and a portion of your lost wages.
-The workers' comp policy will pay your doctor for treatment related to the on-the-job accident.
-The coverage also will pay for prescription medication, necessary travel expenses, among other types of treatment.
+Your employer’s workers’ comp insurance policy will pay for your medical bills with authorized treating physicians, as well as rehabilitation costs and a portion of your lost wages.
+Your employer’s workers’ comp policy will pay your doctor for treatment related to the on-the-job accident.
+The coverage also will pay for prescription medication, necessary travel expenses, and other types of treatment.

-Your income loss replacement benefit will be two-thirds of your average weekly wage (with a cap of $575 per week).
-This benefit applies to accidents that occurred on or after July 1, 2016.
+Workers’ compensation insurance is mandatory for all companies in Georgia with three or more employees.
+Your income loss replacement benefit will be two-thirds of your average weekly wage (with a cap of $675 per week).
+This benefit applies to accidents that occurred on or after July 1, 2019.